Nevada’s cannabis and vaping action plan looking at a public health approach during 3-day summit

 LAS VEGAS (KLAS) — The Public Health Cannabis and Vaping Summit began today at 9 a.m. and ends on Thursday, Jan.
 14. The goal of the Summit is to utilize a public health approach that will result in a Cannabis and Vaping Action Plan for Nevada.

-The Nevada Department of Health and Human Services and Division of Public and Behavioral Health, along with the Office of the Nevada Attorney General is hosting this free three-day virtual event to identify Nevada’s priorities and strategies related to legal adult-use, public safety, regulation, prevention, treatment, and oversight of cannabis and vaping products.
+The Nevada Department of Health and Human Services and Division of Public and Behavioral Health, along with the Office of the Nevada Attorney General is hosting this free three-day virtual event to identify Nevada’s priorities and strategies related to:

 Nevada Attorney General Aaron D. Ford provided opening remarks.